antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 ![VS Xamarin Install](vs-xamarin-install.png)

-You can use Xamarin Starter editon as long as you want, build apps, test on devices and publish to app stores.
-It is limited to apps that are [128k of byte code or less](http://xamarin.com/faq#q18), but does enable you to deploy to a simulator, a device or an app store.
+You can use Xamarin Starter edition as long as you want, build apps, test on devices and simulators and publish to app stores.
+It is limited to apps that are [128k of byte code or less](http://xamarin.com/faq#q18).
 You can start a [Xamarin Business trial](http://developer.xamarin.com/guides/cross-platform/getting_started/beginning_a_xamarin_trial/#Activating_a_Trial_in_Visual_Studio) to try out the richer experience.
 You can always return to Xamarin Starter Edition after that.

 Xamarin.Forms for Windows
 -------------------------